Dear reader of ADxS.org, please excuse the disruption.

 1.1.1.
 The modified RST (Gray, 2000)

-In 2000, Gray modified the reinforcement sensitivity theory (RST) he had postulated, particularly with regard to the task of the BIS.
+In 2000, Gray modified the reinforcement sensitivity theory (RST) he postulated, particularly with regard to the task of the BIS.

 According to the modified RST, the BAS and FFFS are activated simultaneously and independently of each other by new stimuli.
 The BAS reacts to reward stimuli, the FFFS to all Forms of punishment stimuli.
 The BIS, on the other hand, is no longer activated by stimuli themselves, but only by simultaneous activation of the BAS and FFFS.
 The BIS is then activated by conflicts between BAS and FFFS and serves to weigh up which system should be given preference for action.
 At the same time, the BIS activates attention to the environment in order to obtain cues for decision-making.78